Blontum/ansible-homework/README.md

 ssh in to the controller:

     ifconfig : help you see the ip address
-    hostnamectl: shows what is fouynd in the saver sudo hostnamectl set-hostname ansible-controller: rename the controller
+    hostnamectl: shows what is found in the server sudo hostnamectl set-hostname ansible-controller: rename the controller
     hostnamectl: for the second time # exit and ssh into it again. you will see the new name